realpython/materials/openai-dalle/README.md

 You can find the code for each of these steps in dedicated scripts:

 - `create.py`: Create an image from a text prompt and save the image data to a file.
-- `convert.py`: Convert a Base64 encoded PNG image delivered in a JSON response to a PNG image file.
+- `convert.py`: Convert a Base64-encoded PNG image delivered in a JSON response to a PNG image file.
-- `vary.py`: Read Base64 encoded image data and make an API request to receive variations of that image.
+- `vary.py`: Read Base64-encoded image data and make an API request to receive variations of that image.

-The tutorial walks you through each of these scripts and their functionality and output in more detail.
+In the tutorial, you'll walk through each of these scripts and their functionality and output in more detail.

 ## Edit Images (Inpainting and Outpainting)